 Seppi Esfandi is an Expert in Criminal Law who has over 16 years of practice defending a variety of criminal cases.

 If you or a loved one have recently been arrested, please don’t hesitate to call us for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Mr. Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+During your call, Mr. Esfandi will hear the details of the case and advise you on the best approach to defend yourself.

 Call Us for a FREE Case Review: 310-274-6529